-“I don’t think I’m going to go down that road again for a while.
+“I don’t think I’m going down that road again for a while.
 I’m taking the summer off.
 Maybe find Dad.”
 And out it came again.
 It still surprised him to be saying the words.
 “Yea.
 I guess…try to retrace his steps since he ran off.
 Maybe bring him back home to Cynthia.”